scorchingoyster/therapy-dog/docs/types.md

 title | string | The title of the form. description | optional string | The description of the form.
 This is displayed under the form's title on form and sign-in pages.
-HTML may be used in this property. allowDestinationOverride | optional boolean | Whether users can deposit to collection other than that specified in the form. addAnother | optional boolean | Whether to display a link in the form success message that links back to the current form. submitAsCurrentUser | optional boolean | Whether the form should deposit as the submitted user, instead of the default user specified by the application. contact | optional `{ "name": string, "email": string }` | The name and email of the form's contact.
+HTML may be used in this property. allowDestinationOverride | optional boolean | Whether users can deposit to collection other than that specified in the form. addAnother | optional boolean | Whether to display a link in the form success message that links back to the current form.
+See addAnotherText for customizing addAnother link text. addAnotherText | optional string | Used in conjunction with addAnother.
+The text to display in addAnother message, "Add another {{addAnotherText}} in the current collection".
+Defaults to "work" if not set. submitAsCurrentUser | optional boolean | Whether the form should deposit as the submitted user, instead of the default user specified by the application. contact | optional `{ "name": string, "email": string }` | The name and email of the form's contact.
 This is displayed under the form's title and description on form and sign-in pages. notificationRecipientEmails | optional array of [arrow string](#arrow-string-expression) or [arrow lookup](#arrow-lookup-expression) expressions | --